 Readings focus on a particular author or authors, genre, or topics-historical or cultural -- not provided in the regular departmental curriculum.
 Examples might include but are not limited to: "19th Century British and American Women Writers"; "Edgar Allen Poe and the Invention of Detective Fiction"; "The Short Fiction of Henry James"; "Leaves of Grass"; "American Travel Narrative(s)"; and "The Graphic Novel."
-Prerequisite: ENG 150H, or Junior-level standing or above, or permission of the instructor.
+Prerequisite: ENG 150H or ENG 165H or ENG 245H, or Junior standing, or permission of the instructor.
 2 Semester Hours.